celinelatulipe/ThinkLikeComputer/_sources/DataAndInstructions/intro-VariablesExpressionsandStatements.rst

 --------------

 * To understand Python's storage model
-* To solve problems using the 'accumulator pattern'
+* To understand how to assign values to variables so they can be stored and reused
 * To understand operator precedence
 * To distinguish between expressions, values, and printed representations
 * To recognize & explain hard coding
+* To understand how to get input from an end user

 Objectives
 ----------
+After completing the exercises in this chapter, you should be able to:

 * Given some sample code, identify variables that reference an object of a particular type
 * Given a variable of one type, convert it to another
 * Simulate evaluation of an expression and assignment statement
-* Use reassignment to increment a variable (accumulator pattern)
+* Use reassignment to increment a variable
 * Get input from a user and convert the input to the appropriate type
 * Identify the following types of values: strings, integers, floats, functions
 * Recognize valid vs. invalid variable names